 But most of them?
-Aren’t very good.
+They aren’t very good.

 Luckily I’ve used and reviewed dozens of the best golf products on the market.
 So whether you’re looking for a gift for Christmas, Father’s Day or a birthday, I’m going help you find the very best golf gifts for the golfer in your family – regardless of budget.

-The Very Best Golf Gift: Arccos Caddie Smart Sensors ($249)
+The Very Best Golf Gift: Arccos Caddie Smart Sensors ($199)

-Essentially they track every shot you hit, so that you get statistics about your game that were previously only available to Tour players.
+Essentially they track every shot you hit so that you get statistics about your game that were previously only available to Tour players.